2100, Program Authorization and Services

 Department of State Health Services (DSHS) – The agency responsible for administering physical and mental health-related prevention, treatment and regulatory programs for the state of Texas.

 Dependent Care Deduction – The expense of providing care for a dependent.
 This expense must be both necessary for employment and incurred by an employed person.
-Allowable deductions are actual expenses, up to $200 per month for each child under age 2 and $175 per month for each child age 2 or older.
+Allowable deductions are actual expenses, up to $200 per month for each child under 2 years and $175 per month for each child 2 or older.

 Diagnosis – The recognition of disease status determined by evaluating the history of the client and the disease process, and the signs and symptoms present.
-Determining the diagnosis may require some or all the following: Microscopic (culture), Chemical (blood tests), Radiological examinations (X-rays).
+Determining the diagnosis may require some or all the following:

 Diagnostic Services – Activities related to the diagnosis made by a physician or other health professional.